neutronstriker/Android_Automation/README.md

 Android_Automation
 ==================

-It is the device part of the code which runs on At89s52 micro-controller which on receiving certain characters via serial port turns on or off relays which in again turns on or off electrical appliances.
+It is the device part of the code which runs on At89s52 micro-controller which on receiving certain characters via serial port turns on or off relays which again turns on or off electrical appliances.

 The program was written in C using Keil uVision 2 ide.